rfreebern/pokey-api-js/README.md

 This library exposes one method, ```search```, which takes one argument, a string to search for.
 It returns an array with 0 or more results.
-Each result is a hash with four keys:
+Each result is an object with four keys:

 * ```title```: The title of the matching Pokey strip
 * ```link```: The URL to the strip